Talend/vault-sidecar-injector/doc/Open-sourcing Vault Sidecar Injector.md

 ## Community

 Vault Sidecar Injector code is published under the very permissive **Apache 2.0** license.
-We are already using this component internaly and would eagerly listen for any improvements and suggestions from the open source community.
+We are already using this component internally and would eagerly listen for any improvements and suggestions from the open source community.

 Here's how you can contribute to Vault Sidecar Injector: